Hypothermia: Water immersion

 Hypothermia continues to be a major limitation to swimming or diving in cold water.
 The reduction in finger dexterity due to pain or numbness decreases general safety and work capacity, which consequently increases the risk of other injuries.

-Other factors predisposing to immersion hypothermia include dehydration, inadequate rewarming between repetitive dives, starting a dive while wearing cold, wet dry suit undergarments, sweating with work, inadequate thermal insulation (for example, thin dry suit undergarment), and poor physical conditioning.
+Other factors predisposing to immersion hypothermia include dehydration, inadequate rewarming between repetitive dives, starting a dive while wearing cold, wet dry suit undergarments, sweating with work, inadequate thermal insulation, and poor physical conditioning.

 Heat is lost much more quickly in water than in air.
 Thus, water temperatures that would be quite reasonable as outdoor air temperatures can lead to hypothermia in survivors, although this is not usually the direct clinical cause of death for those who are not rescued.
 A water temperature of 10 C can lead to death in as little as one hour, and water temperatures near freezing can cause death in as little as 15 minutes.
 During the sinking of the Titanic, most people who entered the -2 C water died in 15–30 minutes.

 The actual cause of death in cold water is usually the bodily reactions to heat loss and to freezing water, rather than hypothermia (loss of core temperature) itself.
 For example, plunged into freezing seas, around 20% of victims die within two minutes from cold shock (uncontrolled rapid breathing, and gasping, causing water inhalation, massive increase in blood pressure and cardiac strain leading to cardiac arrest, and panic); another 50% die within 15–30 minutes from cold incapacitation: inability to use or control limbs and hands for swimming or gripping, as the body "protectively" shuts down the peripheral muscles of the limbs to protect its core.
 Exhaustion and unconsciousness cause drowning, claiming the rest within a similar time.

 Pathophysiology

 Heat is primarily generated in muscle tissue, including the heart, and in the liver, while it is lost through the skin (90%) and lungs (10%).
-Heat production may be increased two- to four-fold through muscle contractions (i.e. exercise and shivering).
+Heat production may be increased (to over 1200 W in trained endurance athletes) through muscle contractions (i.e. exercise and shivering).
 The rate of heat loss is determined, as with any object, by convection, conduction, and radiation.
 The rates of these can be affected by body mass index, body surface area to volume ratios, clothing and other environmental conditions.

 Many changes to physiology occur as body temperatures decrease.
 These occur in the cardiovascular system leading to the Osborn J wave and other dysrhythmias, decreased central nervous system electrical activity, cold diuresis, and non-cardiogenic pulmonary edema.

 Research has shown that glomerular filtration rates (GFR) decrease as a result of hypothermia.
 In essence, hypothermia increases preglomerular vasoconstriction, thus decreasing both renal blood flow (RBF) and GFR.